Queensland Country Life Building facade: History

 The warehouses were completed toward the end of the boom decade, and proved slow to let.
 One of the first tenants was Taylor, Enoch & Co., wholesale boot importers, who occupied the northern warehouse c.
 1890.
 The other three warehouses were listed as vacant in the 1891 Brisbane Post Office Directory, but RL Armour, warehousemen and importers of general drapery and fancy goods, had moved to the building by 1892.
 WJ Weatherill, consular agent for the United States of America, importer, and manager of the Queensland Post Office Directory, occupied offices in Hill's Buildings during the second half of the 1890s.
 The shipping line William Howard Smith and Sons later occupied offices in the building.
 Edward Butler and Sons (initially Edward Butler & Frederick Rathbone), importers of wholesale saddlery, leased part of the building from January 1899 until 1948, when Edward Butler & Co purchased the warehouse they were leasing.

 In 1905, Stevenson's part of the property passed to the Australian Mutual Provident Society, as mortgagee.
 Lumley Hill died in 1909, and his widow sold her interest in this property in 1911.
 There followed a variety of owners and lessees of the four warehouses, but the two most closely associated with the building in the second half of the 19th century were the United Graziers' Association and the Queensland Country Life newspaper.
 In late 1955, Queensland Country Life announced that it was moving to ground floor premises in the United Graziers' Association building at 432 Queen Street.
 In 1964 the trustees of the United Graziers' Association of Queensland, Union of Employers, purchased part of the site, and in 1977 this was transferred to Queensland Country Life Newspaper Pty Ltd. In 1973 the northern warehouse was sold and subsequently demolished for the construction of an adjoining highrise.
 The existing facade was retained when the remainder of the building was demolished in 1991.

-The facade stood with minimal support on an empty site for many years until it was incorporated into the development of the Aurora Tower, then the tallest residential tower in Brisbane, built between 2003-2006.
+The facade stood with minimal support on an empty site for many years until it was incorporated into the development of the Aurora Tower, then the tallest residential tower in Brisbane, built between 2003 and 2006.